micro-webapps/micro-webapps/docs/create-simple-owncloud-webapp.md

         }
     }

-When the Owncloud Nulecule is deployed, this configuration is stored in the Kubernetes or Openshift API-server and micro-webapps frontend will fetch it and changes its setting to make the Owncloud web application accessible.
+When the Owncloud Nulecule is deployed, this configuration is stored in the Kubernetes or Openshift API-server and micro-webapps frontend will fetch it and change its setting to make the Owncloud web application accessible.
 The `$mwa_vhost` and `$mwa_alias` variables are replaced with proper values when the Nulecule we are creating is deployed by the admin.

 In our case, the micro-webapps frontend will proxy the incoming requests from `http://$mwa_vhost$mwa_alias` to the internal backend using the HTTP protocol.
 It knows the IP address and port from the Kubernetes or Openshift, so we do not have to provide it and just use dummy `webapp` hostname.
-We have used `/owncloud` path in that proxy URL, so the frontend also knows that the Owncloud is accessible as "/owncloud" on the backend server.
+We use `/owncloud` path in the proxy URL, so the frontend also knows that the Owncloud is accessible as "/owncloud" on the backend server.

 We will store the service file as `./artifacts/kubernetes/owncloud-service.json`.